Animal support

 Shared activities: Playing with or caring for animals can create opportunities for social interactions that strengthen a sense of community.

-3. improving motor skills
+3. improvement of motor skills

 Fine and gross motor skills: Interacting with animals, such as feeding, stroking or playing, promotes motor skills.
 These activities require movements that train coordination and dexterity.